msemtd/elden-bong/README.md

   - https://npmtrends.com/jbox-vs-sweetalert-vs-sweetalert2-vs-tingle.js-vs-vanilla-modal-vs-vex-js
   - try a few then drop back to jBox because it works well

+## Settings

+Persistent user settings: -
+* preferably with a schema - although js-schema with ajv under electron-store package has proven difficult!
+* js-yaml fallback - since easily accessed from the renderer process via LocalStorage
+* map configurations to live here

 ## character
 * load a model - have some to choose from
   * mage, dork, warrior